ivanhe123/real_time_translation/README.md

 # Real-Time Translation

 ## Overview
 This project aims to provide real-time translation services using a combination of speech recognition, machine translation, and text-to-speech technologies.
-It integrates several models and tools to achieve seamless communication across different languages.
+It integrates several models and tools to achieve seamless communication across Chinese and English languages

 ## Repository Structure
 - `melo/`